folder Filed in Branding tips

 Has brand identity design changed in recent years?
 What do you expect for the future?

 There are always trends, like the oversimplification of logos — more and more brands are making their branding generic.
 While this allows customers to focus on the product it also removes the ability for a brand to stand out on its own.
-The only thing that seems to change are the trends, but the fact that everything changes every 10 years doesn’t change.
+The only thing that seems to change is the trends, but the fact that everything changes every 10 years doesn’t change.

 How can color influence a consumer’s impression of a brand or its products?